(Updated: March 13, 2014)

 The yellow dots on the map give some indication of where NSA has placed over 50.000 implants in computer networks as part of it's Computer Network Exploitation (CNE) operations.
 These operations are conducted by NSA's highly specialized and secretive Tailored Access Operations (TAO) division.

-Compared to the over 50.000 implants, there's only a very small number of yellow dots on the map, so they probably provide only an indication of the regions where NSA placed most of them.
+Compared to these numbers of implants, there's only a very small number of yellow dots on the map, so they probably provide only an indication of the regions where NSA placed most of them.
 As such we see India, China, Mexico, the northern part of South-America, north-east Africa, eastern Europe, the European part of Russia and the Middle-East.

 It was probably TAO, maybe in collaboration with Israeli intelligence services, that developed the Stuxnet computer worm, which was discovered in 2010 and was supposedly created to attack Iranian nuclear facilities.